Telmar acquires Helixa. Reach out to your Telmar rep for new and enhanced insights.

 We may also receive personal data indirectly, from the following sources:

 • from our dataset providers and data suppliers we partner with to provide our services.
 Although we do not specifically request personal data from such dataset and data providers, some of the data provided to us may in some cases and in some jurisdictions include personal data.
-Examples of the types of personal data that may be included in a dataset are described in section 2, above;
+Examples of the types of personal data that may be included in a dataset are described in Section 2, above;

 • from our third-party lead generation providers in order for us to send marketing material to individuals: (i) that have consented to their details being shared with us and to receive marketing material; or (ii) where we have a legitimate interest in sending you our marketing material and our legitimate interest does not override your data protection interests or your fundamental rights and freedoms; and